robinmattern/FRDocs_dev01-robin/FRApps/fr020100_My-HTML-Custom.md

     + 3. Change Texts
     + 4. Change Colors

-- We recommend that you copy and paste code snippets from the documentation into your workstation/server.
-This will reduce the errors caused by hand typing.
-Hover over the snippet and click copy, then paste as appropriate.

 ### *LAYOUT*
 <br>
 Like many web sites (pages) we like to start with a very simple sketch; pencil drawn on a sheet of paper.
 Here was our initial thoughts to build a very simple "block" structured web page.
 We came very close in achieving our goal.